slayerjk/go-multiotp-ldap-users-web-portal/README.md

 Just to show LDAP users' their QR code and reissue it if needed.

+* It was build to use in Windows with Windows version of MultiOTP.
+* It may be used in Linux(not tested).

 <h2>Thanks</h2>

 **With big thanks to Alex Edwards and his wonderful book: Let's Go(https://lets-go.alexedwards.net/)!**